dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/simple_mean_variance.md

 This is a minimal working example of `PortfolioOptimiser.jl`.
 We use only the default keyword arguments for all functions.
 In later examples we will explore more of `PortfolioOptimiser.jl`'s functionality.

+!!!
+Note

+    `PortfolioOptimiser.jl` currently uses `Plots.jl`, where some recipes are a bit janky (particularly graph plots).
+We'll be looking to switch to `Makie.jl` in the future, once the copatibility issues resolve.

 ````@example simple_mean_variance
 using PortfolioOptimiser, PrettyTables, TimeSeries, DataFrames, CSV, Clarabel